Convert SGT to AEST

 Hour-by-Hour Time Table

-Use the visual grid and hour-by-hour table to compare SGT and AEST across the day.
-Check overlapping hours quickly and export times to ICS or Google Calendar.
+Use the visual hour-by-hour table to compare SGT and AEST across the day.
+Check overlapping business hours, scan the time grid quickly, and export selected times to ICS or Google Calendar.

 How to Convert SGT to AEST

-3. Select a time range on the grid: Click Select, then drag across the colored timeline to highlight a meeting window in purple, and adjust it with the left or right handles if you need to fine-tune the duration.
-For example, if you drag across 9:00 SGT to 11:00 SGT, you can immediately see the corresponding AEST time is 11:00 to 13:00; if you choose 15:00 SGT, that maps to 17:00 AEST, which is useful for checking whether an afternoon Singapore meeting pushes into late afternoon in Australia.
+3. Select a time range on the grid: Click Select, then drag across the colored timeline on the SGT row to highlight a meeting window in purple; you can resize it with the side handles or move the whole block by dragging the center.
+For example, if you drag from 9:00 to 12:00 SGT, the matching AEST times are 11:00 to 14:00 AEST, which is a practical late-morning to early-afternoon overlap for business calls.

-4. Export the selected time: After selecting a range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is helpful when a Singapore-based manager needs to send a confirmed AEST meeting slot to Australian colleagues so everyone receives the appointment in their own calendar workflow without manually rechecking the conversion.
+4. Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+That is especially useful when a Singapore team wants to send a confirmed meeting slot to Australian colleagues so everyone receives the event in their own calendar context without manually rechecking the conversion.

 Understanding the SGT to AEST Time Difference